studygolang/gctt-godoc/Source/go/types/types.md

 An Interface represents an interface type.

-<h3 id="NewInterface">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/type.go#L239">NewInterface</a>
+<h3 id="NewInterface">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/type.go#L248">NewInterface</a>
     <a href="#NewInterface">¶</a></h3>
 <pre>func NewInterface(methods []*<a href="#Func">Func</a>, embeddeds []*<a href="#Named">Named</a>) *<a href="#Interface">Interface</a></pre>

-NewInterface returns a new interface for the given methods and embedded types.
+NewInterface returns a new (incomplete) interface for the given methods and embedded types.
+To compute the method set of the interface, Complete must be called.

-<h3 id="Interface.Complete">func (*Interface) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/type.go#L291">Complete</a>
+<h3 id="Interface.Complete">func (*Interface) <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/type.go#L304">Complete</a>
     <a href="#Interface.Complete">¶</a></h3>
 <pre>func (t *<a href="#Interface">Interface</a>) Complete() *<a href="#Interface">Interface</a></pre>